merendamattia/mces/README.md

 - let you set node and edge counts,
 - call the backend to generate two independent random graphs,
 - render both graphs side by side using SVG with a Fruchterman–Reingold-style force layout.

+If you select an MCES algorithm in the UI, the backend also returns the MCES mapping, preserved edges, and stats for small graphs.

+## MCES baselines

+- `backend/algorithms/brute_force.py`: full permutation search, returns best mapping and preserved edges with basic stats.
+- `backend/algorithms/brute_force_arcmatch.py`: recursive backtracking with ArcMatch-style consistency checks (endpoint consistency, partial mapping feasibility, injectivity) and pruning stats.

+Both are intended for small graphs (<= 8–10 nodes) and share the same output schema: mapping, preserved_edges, stats.